Housebuilding projects are tough. The distance between hell and heaven in a project like that can be extremely short.

 This can be extremely useful in the effort to create multiple projects with the same tasks.
 Housebuilders can save a lot of time and increase the speed of project design, operation and delivery.
 Admittedly a solid step toward the standardisation of the building process

 Being able to keep track of how your subcontractors and project managers perform can be powerful.
 In that manner, you can have a good overview of each member’s contribution to your project.

 Accountability is a fundamental component for every building project and in that sense, monitoring who is working proactively for your product and who isn’t can bring you a step closer to a more transparent and effective construction industry.

 Better connection with customers

-Regardless of your project’s type, in the end of the day everything comes down to the customer who funds the project.
-That being said, it can be remarkably useful to provide them with a detailed overview of project’s progress.
+Regardless of your project’s type, at the end of the day, everything comes down to the customer who funds the project.
+That being said, it can be remarkably useful to provide them with a detailed overview of the project’s progress.

 Here is an example of project progress monitoring in GenieBelt: